 Based on these findings, along with our own experience using various child advocacy approaches, we believe the time is right to ramp up this strategy further in the U.S. Leaders at every level of government are making an extraordinary number of very consequential decisions as they take action to recover from the pandemic, spur the economy, and address deep-seated racial inequities.
 Impact assessments can help policymakers keep the nation’s 123 million young people at the forefront as they make the difficult decisions ahead.

 Equally urgent, child impact assessments can help promote racial equity in local communities and states.
 As a growing number of legislative bodies and government agencies analyze the effects of proposed policies on racial equity, child impact assessments can lift up the needs of children and youth of color, specifically, who, too often, suffer lifetime consequences from disparities in health, education, and opportunities in their early years.

 Momentum is growing.
-Strive Together, All Children Thrive, and UNICEF USA’s Child Friendly Cities Initiative are already organizing in local communities to improve conditions for kids.
+Strive Together, All Children Thrive California, and UNICEF USA’s Child Friendly Cities Initiative are already organizing in local communities to improve conditions for kids.
 And networks like the National League of Cities, Partnership for America’s Children, Government Alliance on Race and Equity, and Alliance for Early Success are also well positioned in local communities and states to be early adopters of child impact assessments.
 Child-friendly governors can also be pioneers of this promising approach.

 Today, we face a juncture that will affect the health, education, and safety of U.S. children for years to come.
 Child impact assessments can help us meet the moment.
-We know, because we’ve seen their benefit: In 2011, Santa Clara County, CA, started using child impact assessments and still includes them in all transmittals that go to the County Board of Supervisors.
+We know, because we’ve seen their benefit: In 2011, Santa Clara County, California, started using child impact assessments and still includes them in all transmittals that go to the County Board of Supervisors.
 A staff member sums up the effect: “Ten years ago kids’ issues were sidelined.
 Now what’s good for children is part of our culture in everything we do.”